On this page you'll find youth-focused resources for preventing, healing from and reporting child abuse.

 P.O.
 Box 3909 Baltimore MD 21222

 Adelante Familia is a bilingual program at the House of Ruth Maryland dedicated to the eradication of intimate partner violence in the Latino community.
 Adelante Familia serves Spanish-speaking immigrants living in Baltimore who are victims, or at risk of being victims, or are perpetrators of intimate partner violence.
-We provide services to people who have gone through Intimate Partner Violence.
+They provide services to people who have gone through Intimate Partner Violence.
 These include Counseling, Legal Services, Service Coordination, Abuse Intervention Programs and Outreach to the Latino Community

 Loving Arms, Inc. is a 501 (c) (3) community based organization located in Baltimore City, Maryland.
 We provide short term, safe and nurturing shelter and supportive services (both residential and non-residential) to unaccompanied, homeless children, and young adults, age 12 to 24.
 These children are known as throwaways, runaways, homeless, or unstably housed children, many who are victims of human and Domestic Minor Sex Trafficking (DMST).